Coronavirus Post: History teaches lessons yet again

 First, most of the people referenced in the book kept detailed diaries.
 In one instance, the writer of a daily log feared its capture by the Nazis because of the highly detailed secrets it contained.
 It doesn’t take long to scroll through most any twitter feed or Facebook post to discover that most everyone is documenting what’s happening today — some of them quite accurately.

 Throughout the duration of the air raids, Londoners feared the sound of the air raid siren, signaling the arrival of the Luftwaffe.
-Yet life went on as normal — or as normal as could be.
+Yet life went on as normal — or as normal as could be with the threat of death in the air.

 Larson writes of an “ambient sense of threat” and how residents recognized the importance of leaving work or shopping for home before dark and knowing the location of the nearest bomb shelter.